 2. Understand when you need to file trademark registration documents.

-If you work with an intellectual property attorney who manages your intellectual property portfolio for you (including trademarks) on an ongoing basis, then the filing deadlines for maintenance documents are already part of a master calendar.
+If you work with an intellectual property attorney who manages your intellectual property portfolio for you (including trademarks) on an ongoing basis, then the filing deadlines for maintenance documents are probably already part of a master calendar.

 Unfortunately, most small to medium-sized businesses, startups, and entrepreneurs don’t have intellectual property portfolios maintained by intellectual property attorneys.
 That means you need to know when to file the appropriate documents in order to keep your trademark registration(s).